TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 Media Analyses
 ======

+[5 things to know about Moldova and Transnistria – and why Russia’s war in Ukraine is threatening their security, too.](https://theconversation.com/5-things-to-know-about-moldova-and-transnistria-and-why-russias-war-in-ukraine-is-threatening-their-security-too-200982) <em>The Conversation</em>, March 3, 2023.

 [Ukrainians’ commitment to fight off Russia grows stronger, as does their expectation of victory, as war enters second year.](https://theconversation.com/ukrainians-commitment-to-fight-off-russia-grows-stronger-as-does-their-expectation-of-victory-as-war-enters-second-year-196450) <em>The Conversation</em>, February 21, 2023.

 [Russia plans to annex parts of Eastern Ukraine – an Eastern European expert explains 3 key things to know about the regions at stake.](https://theconversation.com/russia-plans-to-annex-parts-of-eastern-ukraine-an-eastern-european-expert-explains-3-key-things-to-know-about-the-regions-at-stake-191482) <em>The Conversation</em>, September 29, 2022.